Comprehensive Guidance On Medicaid Planning

 - This law firm does not charge huge retainers or sell package deals.
 Rather, we charge by the hour, with the goal of working efficiently only on the services that you need, with no padding or unessential services included in your billing.

 - For many of our clients, Medicaid planning consists of a few simple strategies that can be determined and laid out in a short amount of time, depending on your unique financial and family circumstances.
-I do not bill you large sums for the magic sound of the words “Medicaid planning,” but instead, only charge for services actually performed.
+We do not bill you large sums for the magic sound of the words “Medicaid planning,” but instead, only charge for services actually performed.
 This usually means evaluating your income and assets, explaining how the law is likely to apply in your case, and helping you devise strategies to prepare yourself financially for possible future application for Medicaid benefits.
 Medicaid planning is not a lengthy or complicated process for most people.